abanoub2017/Task_Chanllange/README.md

 ## General info
-This project is Task  Trufla Code Challenge , The design is very cool and has small tricks
+This project is Task   Code Challenge , The design is very cool and has small tricks
 ## Challenge
 * Header in Desktop is different from Mobile and tablet , I use the Media Query for each screen to implement the Design